mlinh1510/Homework-2/README.md

    - Part 2 is the mofified program that it reads data from input file.

    - Part 3 is after read data from the input file, it writes out the correct format date into a new output file in format: 3/9/2022.
-Any date not later        than current date should be ignored.
+Any date later           than current date should be ignored.